Authentication

 Once your Ed25519 keys is generated, you need to add the public key to the QWeather console for JWT authentication.

 You will see the Create Credential Success page and it shows the creation date, credential ID and SHA-256.
 For security reasons, you cannot view this public key in the Console again.
-However, you can use the SHA-256 value of the public key to compare it with the local SHA-256 in order to confirm that the correct public key was used.
+However, you can use the SHA-256 value of the public key to compare it with the local SHA-256 in order to confirm that the correct public key was used (leading/trailing whitespace and line breaks of the uploaded public key will be removed before SHA256 calculation).

 Generate JWT